6 ways educators can prevent bullying in schools

 • A decrease in self-esteem or feeling helpless

-• Behaviors like self-harming, running away from home, or talking about suicide
+• Behaviours like self-harming, running away from home, or talking about suicide

 • Getting into verbal or physical fights